andrew/ultimate-awesome/README.md

 - [awesome-coding-startup](https://github.com/cuevven/awesome-coding-startup) - 吹水群众位推荐的各种库、工具、技术文章.，帮你快速启动项目.
 - [awesome-chatbot](https://github.com/dalisoft/awesome-chatbot) - List of awesome AI Chat-bots.
 - [awesome-lisp-family](https://github.com/damon-kwok/awesome-lisp-family) - A list of LISP Family.
-- [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
-Some of these are on GitHub and others are hosted externally.
 - [awesome-webext-dev](https://github.com/davestewart/awesome-webext-dev) - List of resources for web extension development.
 - [awesome-microservices](https://github.com/davidmerrick/awesome-microservices) - A list of resources for building and testing microservice architectures.
 - [deepmodeling-projects](https://github.com/deepmodeling/deepmodeling-projects) - DeepModeling projects.